-These days, I spend most of my time writing fiction.
+These days, I spend most of my time writing screenplays and prose fiction.
 I also support a variety of non-profit organizations, campaigns, causes, and early-stage businesses.

-I currently live in Portland, Oregon with my wife, Nicole Brodeur, two cats, an anxious pit bull, and a rotating cast of foster dogs.
-I’m interested in political economy, animal rights and welfare, philosophy, the arts, and systems of all sorts.
-I enjoy playing odd records for people, getting better at drumming, yoga, zazen, travel, and moderate doses of the outdoors.
+I live in Portland, Oregon with my wife, Nicole Brodeur, a loud cat, and an anxious pit bull.
+I’m interested in political economy, animal rights and welfare, environmentalism, philosophy, the arts, and systems of all sorts.
+I’m at Hollywood Theatre and Northwest Film Center a lot.

 I grew up just outside Washington, DC.
 I've also lived in San Francisco, New York, and Los Angeles.
 The Philosopher's Walk in Kyoto at dusk is the most beautiful place I've ever seen.